juanmuscaria/Event-Assistant/README.md

-# Event-Assistant
+# Updated ForgeGradle project template
-A client and server side mod based on https://github.com/gamerforEA/EventHelper
+Using a custom forge gradle fork and gradle 5.6.4